LibreCodeCoop/nextcloud-docker-development/README.md

 ### Before first run

-Edit the `.env` file to set your database password.
+Edit the `.env` file to set your database password and the version of NextCloud that you will use.

+`VERSION` To this environment get a or branch of [NextCloud server repository](github.com/nextcloud/server).

 ### PHP custom settings